otago/autocomplete-suggest-field/readme.md

 ## Examples

+Data must be returned in a 'value' 'label' key pair.

 ### Using an External API (e.g., Microsoft Graph)
 If you're fetching data from an external API, like Microsoft Graph, you can structure your search method as follows: